We’re cooked. AI agents are going to take our jobs.

 Founded in 2014, Postman is a powerful API platform created to help developers design, develop, test, and manage custom APIs.
 Over the years, Postman has also integrated a customer AI agent builder into their software as well.

-The AI agent builder allows you to effortlessly do LLM testing, verify APIs, and simplify agent testing.
-It’s a very technical and developer-heavy platform.
+The AI agent builder allows you to effortlessly do LLM testing, debugging, API verification, and simplify agent testing.
+It’s a very technical and developer-heavy platform for technical teams.
 But, this AI agent builder does aim to make things a bit easier for less tech-savvy folks but integrating a no-code visual builder.

 If you already have a programming background, this is a tool I highly recommend checking out.
 But if you’re looking for something more intuitive, you’re better off using something like Gumloop.